 - y.
-The vice president of the faculty council shall serve as the chair of the Committee onCommittees. - z.
-The committee shall be composed of four additional Faculty Council members appointed by theLeadership Committee for appropriate representation from the School(s) and Departments within the College of Medicine.
+The vice president of the faculty council shall serve as the chair of the Committee on Committees. - z.
+The committee shall be composed of four additional Faculty Council members appointed by the Leadership Committee for appropriate representation from the School(s) and Departments within the College of Medicine.
 Members will serve staggered three-year terms. - aa.
-The Committee on Committees shall seek candidates from among the faculty to fill vacancies onpolicy and administrative committees of the college.
+The Committee on Committees shall seek candidates from among the faculty to fill vacancies on policy and administrative committees of the college.
 Whenever time permits, the open positions shall be conveyed to the faculty so that interested individuals can be identified or recruited.
-To promote a broad viewpoint in all issues affecting faculty, the committee will consider all forms of diversity in its identification of candidates for open positions. - bb.
-For appointed positions, following a vote of approval by the Leadership Committee of the

-- Faculty Council, the names of the recommended appointees shall be submitted to the Dean orother appropriate administrator for consideration and approval. - cc.
+To promote a broad viewpoint in all issues affecting faculty, the committee will consider candidates with varying perspectives for open positions. - bb.
+For appointed positions, following a vote of approval by the Leadership Committee of the Faculty Council, the names of the recommended appointees shall be submitted to the Dean orother appropriate administrator for consideration and approval. - cc.
 For elected positions, the names of the recommended representatives will be forwarded to the Leadership Committee, and then voted on by the appropriate constituency in an election process. - dd.
-This committee may also be utilized to identify and recruit faculty members for additional elected or appointed positions whenever faculty council input into those positions is desired orappropriate.
+This committee may also be utilized to identify and recruit faculty members for additional elected or appointed positions whenever faculty council input into those positions is desired or appropriate.